Fully documented source code for Aviator on the BBC Micro

 My hope is that this site will be useful for those who want to learn more about Aviator and what makes it tick.
 It is provided on an educational and non-profit basis, with the aim of helping people appreciate the very first sim from this legend of gaming simulations.

 Note that the code on this site is not Geoff Crammond's original source code, as that hasn't been released.
-Instead, it is a fully buildable source that's been lovingly reconstructed from a disassembly of the original game binaries, and which produces exactly identical game files.
-All the variable and routine names are my own invention, but the code itself matches the original source.
+Instead, it is a fully buildable source that's been lovingly reconstructed from a disassembly of the original game binaries, and which produces 100% identical game files.
+All of the variable and routine names are my own invention, but the code itself matches the original source.

 Suggestions for your visit